julienrf/arrows-typelevel-summit-2017/slides/slides.md

   /** A description of data of type `A` */ type Data[A]

-  /** “axiom” describing a record with one
+  /** “atom” describing a record with one
     * field of type `String`
     */
   def field(name: String): Data[String]